murthy1811/The-Baking-Mommy_MS2/README.md

 - Star rating on the feedback page idea and code is adapted from https://www.markuptag.com/feedback-form-with-star-rating-html/

-- EmailJS library is used for emailing on order form and feedabck form
+- EmailJS library is used for emailing on order form and feedback form

 - https://css-tricks.com/ is helpful in figuring out styling issues.